Skip to content

 SORT title

-Each research agent is expected to use /bob_dataview to run that query against Bryan's Bob vault, treat every returned title and URL entry as already-known, and only then search for new reading candidates.
+Each research agent is expected to use /bob_query to run that query against Bryan's Bob vault, treat every returned title and URL entry as already-known, and only then search for new reading candidates.
+The three researchers and the final consolidator share one invocation-specific reads-<token> clan, so ACE groups them together while simultaneous invocations remain distinct.
 A normal invocation can rely on the default query:

 #!sase/reads(agent memory systems)